yojoots/libbitcoin-system-wiki/Debt-Loop-Fallacy.md

 An indirect claim represents any finite progression of claims against others.
 When all claims are settled, the money is held by its rightful [owner](Glossary#owner) with all claims closed out, and any circular claims fully [netted](https://en.wikipedia.org/wiki/Set-off_(law)#Close_out_netting).
 Note that if the claims are fully circular there is nothing to settle (i.e. the claim is money).

 An infinite regression of claims [cannot exist](https://en.wikipedia.org/wiki/Turtles_all_the_way_down).
-Consider a hypothetical note issued by the Treasury (state) with redeemability in terms of offsetting (state) tax liability.
+Consider a hypothetical note issued by the state treasury with redeemability in terms of offsetting state tax liability.

 * $1 settles the tax liability on $10 of income.
 * $10 settles the tax liability on $100 of income.